To always be prepared, Boy Scouts start welding

 FRACKERS WORRY

-While the welding shortage has prompted concern from heavy equipment manufacturer Caterpillar Inc, automaker General Motors and defense contractor Lockheed Martin, the fracking industry is even more worried.
+While the welding shortage has prompted concern from heavy equipment manufacturer Caterpillar Inc (CAT.N), automaker General Motors (GM.N) and defence contractor Lockheed Martin (LMT.N), the fracking industry is even more worried.

 Even among current welders, there is a stark need for pipeline welders, those who can build the lines that will transport natural gas from America's growing shale fields.